ndg63276/hive/README.md

 * The web page will only keep working as long as you keep the DOS box open.
 If you close it down, the web page will stop working.

 ## Advanced
-You should also see some buttons at the bottom, to see the last 1 hour, 12 hours, 24 hours and 7 days.
+On the 'History View', you should also see some buttons at the bottom, to see the last 1 hour, 12 hours, 24 hours and 7 days.
 These redirect to eg http://localhost:8000/cgi-bin/hive.py?start=-1hour.
 You can edit the start parameter, eg http://localhost:8000/cgi-bin/hive.py?start=-3hours, and even add an end parameter, eg http://localhost:8000/cgi-bin/hive.py?start=-2hours&end=-1hour.

 You can also use YYYYMMDD or YYYYMMDDHHmm formatting if you want, eg http://localhost:8000/cgi-bin/hive.py?start=201801011200&end=20180131.